khang6294/dev-messenger-react/README.md

-The chat app implemented with React, Redux and Firebase
+The chat application implemented with React, Redux and Firebase Slack - inspired

+Feel free to try here: https://dev-messenger-react.firebaseapp.com